samfundev/SengledTools/README.md

       # If --broker-ip is omitted, the tool uses this PC's local IP automatically
       python sengled_tool.py --setup-wifi
      ```
-     Connect your computer to the bulb’s AP: `Sengled_Wi‑Fi_Bulb_...` when prompted
+     Connect your computer to the bulb's AP: `Sengled_Wi‑Fi_Bulb_...` when prompted
    * Non‑interactive:

-     Connect your computer to the bulb’s AP: `Sengled_Wi‑Fi_Bulb_...` first.
+     Connect your computer to the bulb's AP: `Sengled_Wi‑Fi_Bulb_...` first.
      ```
       # If --broker-ip is omitted, the tool uses this PC's local IP automatically
       python sengled_tool.py --setup-wifi --ssid "YourSSID" --password "YourWifiPassword"
      ```
-4. If the embedded HTTP server can’t bind to 80/8080, stop whatever is on those ports or set `SENGLED_HTTP_PORT`.
+4. If the embedded HTTP server can't bind to 80/8080, stop whatever is on those ports or set `SENGLED_HTTP_PORT`.
 5. The bulb will hit:

    * `POST/GET /life2/device/accessCloud.json`